 - You could pay the city police to patrol your neighborhood, or you could a hire a firm to do it.

-- You could decide to only use drugs that undergo FDA testing, or you could prefer products certified by Underwriters Laboratory, NSF, or some other testing company.
+- You could decide to only use medicines that undergo FDA testing, or you could prefer products certified by Underwriters Laboratory, NSF, or some other testing company.

 - You could give your money to HUD, or Habitat for Humanity, or some other cause entirely.

+7. Why would the voluntaryist approach work better?
 Violence-based funding insulates statist institutions from the need to perform well.
 They get paid whether they do a good job or not.
 Even worse, they actually get increased budgets when they fail.
 Voluntary funding and competition would compel governmental institutions to do a good job.
-This approach would give us consumer controlled government, instead of political government.
+This approach would give us consumer-controlled government instead of political government.

 Does this way of thinking intrigue you?
-Want to learn more or participate in creating such a society?
-Then join the Zero Aggression Project using this subscription form…
+Do you want to learn more or participate in creating such a society?
+Then please subscribe to the Zero Aggression Project.